Electrical Gaza by Rosalind Nashashibi (IWM Contemporary) – Running until 3 January 2016 at Imperial War Museum, London.

 Nashashibi seems to be challenging our assumptions about Gaza.
 Usually, the ‘mythical’ animated scenes are more benign, sometimes, however, they are more threatening than the actual footage.
 In one fixed street scene, nothing happens, except a large black spot, like a blind spot, grows.

 One of the most compelling scenes for me is that of Palestinian teenagers washing their horses in the sea.
 The vulnerability of the horses and the initiative of their cleaners depicts what Nashashibi describes as “a strong feeling of autonomy and activism and a corresponding fatalism and despair.”

-Gaza is surrounded on three sides by an Israeli built security fence and on the other by the sea.
+Gaza is surrounded on two sides by an Israeli built security fence and a southern border with Egypt which is closed to most.
 No-one is allowed in or out without Israeli or Egyptian permission and imports and exports are severely restricted by israel.
 The Israeli Navy limits Gazan fisherman to a zone of 3 nautical miles from the coast but even fishermen operating within have been attacked, killed or had their boats destroyed or seized.